ericlp/tasteit/README.md

 #### Gamma

 Superadmin login: username=`admin` password=`password`.
-Adminer values: server=`gamma-db` username=`gamma` password=`gamma` database=`gamma`

 For development, the client and secret is a bit funky.
-The default values wouldn't work so I set up a new client in gamma and retrieved its secret and clientId using adminer.
+The default values wouldn't work so I set up a new client in gamma and retrieved its secret and clientId.

 - `GAMMA_AUTHORIZATION_URI`: The uri to Gamma endpoint to login. (should be **gamma backend url**`/api/oauth/authorize`)
 - `GAMMA_REDIRECT_URI`: The uri to redirect to with the response from Gamma (should be **frontend base url**`/api/auth/account/callback`)